 Including discussions on mechanism for an incoming page to indicate to the UE whether the service is voLTE/VoNR (pending SA2 feedback).

-This agenda item may be deprioritized in this meeting (depending on whether SA2 input is received).
+This agenda item will not be treated in this meeting (unless urgent SA2 request is received).

 8.4 NR IAB enhancements